Every fandom comes with its own set of responsibilities. And anime is no different.

 - a genre that works with sexual overtones (shows some lewd content).

 - a male anime character is adored and surrounded by multiple females,

 - usually involves polygynous/polyandrous relationships, so there is either love or sexual interest included between 3 or more people,

-- reverse harem is the equivalent of a harem for females (the main female protagonist is surrounded by multiple males).
+- a reverse harem is the equivalent of a harem for females (the female MC is surrounded by multiple males).

 For more anime genres explained, check out this article.